ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

         Loosely used term to mean an incremental step in polar2grid processing.

     pseudoband
+    pseudobands
         Band created by processing 'raw' data from satellite files that is not directly available from the 'raw' data and must be calculated.
+See :ref:`chain_pseudoband` for a detailed explanation.

+    prescaling
+        The scaling of data done in a frontend before it provides it to any other polar2grid components.
+See :ref:`chain_prescaling` for a detailed explanation.

     navigation set
     nav set